SasView/sasview/src/sas/qtgui/Calculators/media/density_calculator_help.rst

 3) Use the input combo box to choose between molar volume or mass density and then type in an input value.

-4) Click the 'Calculate' button to perform the calculation.
+4) Press Tab button or click out to perform the calculation.

 .. image:: density_tutor.png